TheAssassin/mediaplayer-setup/Kodi/IPTV.md

 According to https://linuxundich.de/gnu-linux/epg-zu-deutschen-sendern-in-tvtime-einblenden/, TV stations want _money_ for EPG data.
 Which would be kinda scandalous if true for publicly financed (öffentlich-rechtliche) stations.
 Possibly it is neccessary to compile a custom EPG containing only data from publicly financed (öffentlich-rechtliche) stations.

+## De-spam channel list

+Using the "Group manager" on the device, it is possible to remove channels from the list of all channels.
+This is useful to e.g., remove all channels that don't have EPG data.
+Once done, the file `/storage/.kodi/userdata/Database/TVxx.db` can be copied to other devices to clone the configuration.
+(It seems like the number in `xx` represents the version of the database schema; files with lower numbers can be placed onto systems that have the same or higher number; the system seems to then migrate the database to the newer version automatically.
+Need to ensure that only one `TVxx.db` file is there.)

 ## Open questions

 Contributions welcome.